emcfadzean/inspirational-homepage/README.md

 ## Upcoming features

+- Add redux to goals feature

+## Completed features

+- Users can check the current weather
+- Users are shown an inspirational image
 - Users can cycle through multiple fetched images
 - Users are shown an inspirational quote
 - Users can write down their goals
 - Users can delete goals
 - Users can mark goals as complete

-## Completed features

-- Users can check the current weather
-- Users are shown an inspirational image